mogus15/OxiBoost/README.md

 ## Other Options:

-TERA tweaks not working for?
+TERA tweaks not working?
 Use [tera-toolbox](https://github.com/tera-toolbox/tera-toolbox) and install the [fps manager module](https://github.com/SaltyMonkey/fps-manager).